 The single most successful means of exchange has been the annual Technology Transfer Seminar.
 The first was held in 1987 as a one-day workshop featuring primarily local miners, land restoration specialists, and members of academia.
 Since its inception, it has grown to a full two-day seminar.
-The first day is set aside as a series of workshops run simultaneously for specific technical topics and re-certifications.
+The first day is set aside as a series of workshops run simultaneously for specific technical topics and recertifications.
 The second day remains devoted to brief presentations of research and developments in mining and land restoration.
-The 28th annual workshop will be held Dec.
-8-9, 2014, at the Jasper Inn and Convention Center.

-The Executive Committee of the Indiana Society of Mining and Reclamation is comprised of 11 members appointed by the Director of the Indiana Department of Natural Resources (IDNR).
-The Chair is the IDNR- Deputy Director for the Bureau of Regulatory Management.
-Additional members include four representatives of large and small mining companies; one from the IDNR, Division of Reclamation and one member from the Indiana Geological Survey.
-In addition, are a representative from the Office of Energy and Defense Development with direct working knowledge of State energy policy, various coal forums, and energy committees; a representative of the U.S. Office of Surface Mining; and three positions from the academic community with interests and/or expertise in the mining and reclamation process.
-There is also a representative from the Indiana Department of Environmental Management, and an at-large representative who may be a member of a public environmental organization, private industrial consultant, or an individual who has some special talent or project that relates to the purpose of the Society.
+The Executive Committee of the Indiana Society of Mining and Reclamation comprises of 11 members appointed by the director of the Indiana Department of Natural Resources (DNR).
+The chair is the DNR- deputy director for the Bureau of Regulatory Management.
+Additional members include four representatives of large and small mining companies; one from the DNR Division of Reclamation and one member from the Indiana Geological Survey.
+Other members include a representative from the Office of Energy and Defense Development with direct working knowledge of State energy policy, various coal forums, and energy committees; a representative of the U.S. Office of Surface Mining; and three positions from the academic community with interests and/or expertise in the mining and reclamation process.
+There is also a representative from the Indiana Department of Environmental Management (IDEM), and an at-large representative who may be a member of a public environmental organization, private industrial consultant, or an individual who has some project that relates to the purpose of the Society.
 Individuals are appointed to the Executive Committee for a term of three years.
 The terms are staggered and renewable.

 As part of the annual summit, mining and reclamation awards are presented.
-They are the Vance “Pat” Wiram Award for Innovation in Reclamation and Mining Technology sponsored by ISMR and, the Indiana Excellence in Mining and Reclamation Award selected by the IDNR-Division of Reclamation.
+They are the Vance “Pat” Wiram Award for Innovation in Reclamation and Mining Technology sponsored by ISMR and, the Indiana Excellence in Mining and Reclamation Award selected by the DNR Division of Reclamation.

-Past Vance “Pat” Wiram Award for Innovation in Reclamation and Mining Technology winners (pdf files)
+Vance “Pat” Wiram Award for Innovation in Reclamation and Mining Technology winners: